RelayMag

 How the two reinforce each other

 Run well, the motions are not parallel, they feed each other.
 Outbound surfaces the objections and questions that real buyers raise, and those become the inbound content that answers the next hundred buyers without a call.
 Inbound, in turn, warms the accounts outbound reaches, so a cold email lands on someone who has already seen the brand show up in a search result or a peer recommendation.
-A reply rate on outbound to a brand the recipient half-recognizes is a different number than to a brand they have never encountered, and that recognition is exactly what inbound builds.

 The teams that treat the two as rivals tend to underinvest in whichever one is currently out of fashion, and they pay for it later.
 The more durable approach is to match the motion to the job.
 Use outbound to create and reach demand that is not searching yet, use inbound to capture and nurture the demand that is, and accept that for any deal large enough to involve a committee, the answer to inbound versus outbound is almost always both.